perfectly-balanced/PathBench/README.md

 This section is responsible for environment interactions and algorithm visualisation.
 It provides custom collision detection systems and a graphics framework (Panda3D) for rendering the internal state of the algorithms in 2D or 3D.
-In PathBench3D, a simulation can be run headlessly or with graphics.
+In PathBench, a simulation can be run headlessly or with graphics.
 <br />
 <img src="./readme_files/potential_field_2d.png" width="130"/>
 <img src="./readme_files/RRT_star_long_wall.png" width="130"/>